 All agents will be hired on a ninety-day probationary status.
-During this period, they will participate in a rigorous training process, and be evaluated for suitability in a restricted-access medical and adult-use environment.
+During this period, they will participate in a rigorous training process, and be evaluated for suitability in a restricted-access medical environment.
 As referenced earlier, we have engaged the services of 4Front Advisors to help build our company compliance and training platform.